• Skip to primary navigation

 Many plastic parts, which may impact its longevity

 Cycling is one of the best low-impact exercises for people of all ages, and we’ve worked hard to find and test the best recumbent bikes for seniors.
-The Schwinn 230 is our choice for the best exercise bike for seniors due to its recumbent positioning, which provides ample back support for a workout that won’t stress your joints.
-Our tester scored their workout experience a 4.5 out of 5, and gave footprint, portability, delivery, and set-up a 4 out of 5.
+The Schwinn 230 is our choice for the best exercise bike for seniors due to its recumbent positioning that can provide ample back support for a workout while also taking excessive strain off your joints.
+Our tester scored their workout experience at 4.5 out of 5, due in part to the comfortable setup and ergonomic backrest.

 The recumbent position puts less stress on your joints and ACL, and you can easily adjust the seat position to make the ride work for your body, making this bike great for older adults with bad knees.
-(1) Our tester noted, “The handlebars are comfortable and make getting on and off the bike super easy.”
+(1) Our tester adds, “The handlebars are comfortable and make getting on and off the bike super easy.”

-An important consideration for seniors is making sure they’ve chosen a piece of equipment that’s sturdy and stable.
-Our testers didn’t experience any wobble when riding.
-Also, senior riders will benefit from the ease of assembly.
-“It’s really easy to put together, but I always like to suggest having another person there to give you a hand,” said our tester.
+Senior riders may also appreciate the quick-and-simple assembly process of the Schwinn 230.
+“It’s really easy to put together, but I always like to suggest having another person there to give you a hand,” notes our tester, who rates the process at 4 out of 5.
 “I’d recommend this bike for seniors, or anybody just looking for a low-impact workout.”

 Best Exercise Bike with Live Classes: Peloton Bike